solongo5/warehouse-slotting-dashboard/README.md

 💻 GitHub: https://github.com/solongo5/warehouse-slotting-dashboard

 This project is an interactive warehouse slotting optimization tool built with Azure SQL, Python, and Streamlit.
-The goal was to identify inventory-location misalignment, prioritize relocation opportunities, and help warehouse teams make better slotting decisions using data.
+The tool identifies inventory-location misalignment, prioritizes relocation opportunities, and helps warehouse team make more informed slotting decisions.

 The project is based on a real warehouse optimization use case.
 All data has been anonymized and simulated for confidentiality.